MarkFongAU/CAB432-A2-TwitterSentiment/README.md

 # CAB432-A2-TwitterSentiment
-A Twitter Sentiment Analysis application which scales with the number of tweets coming in to the application.
+A Twitter Sentiment Analysis application which scales with the number of tweets coming in to the application, built with Express Node back-end and EJS front-end (Sentiment Analysis client).

 ## Setup and run the Stream server (in an AWS EC2 instance)
 Go into the `twitter/stream` folder, install the servers dependencies.
 Then, install PM2 and startup the node server.
 This can be done using the following commands: